Ayush15rai/Maven-Assignment/README.md

 ## Run the following command to create the Target folder: mvn clean compile assembly:

-## Then run this command from the string impl/target directory. - jar string impl-1.0-SNAPSHOT-jar-with-dependencies.jar java -jar string impl-1.0-SNAPSHOT-jar-with-dependencies.jar
+## Then run this command from the string impl/target directory. - jar string impl-1.0-SNAPSHOT-jar-with-dependencies.jar